linkedin

 5. Unhappy customers

 A lack of satisfaction with a product or service can be acknowledged either through negative feedback or a decline in metrics such as engagement, conversions, or retention.
-When the user trends of a product begin to decline, it may be time to implement a UX audit to ameliorate the issues faced by your current user base.
+When the user trends of a product begin to decline, it may be time to utilize a UX audit checklist to ameliorate the issues faced by your current user base.

 Steps of UX Audit Checklist

-A. Preparation and Planning
+1. Preparation and Planning

-B. Research and Data Collection
+2. Research and Data Collection

-• Usability Testing: Observing users as they interact with your website or product is another helpful way to gather data for experience improvement.
+Observing users as they interact with your website or product is another helpful way to gather data for experience improvement.
 Session recordings may be used to go back and review areas of confusion or frustration when engaging with the product or service.
 Other useful testing options include A/B testing, eye tracking, or moderated/unmoderated testing.

-• User Personas: Developing user personas that reflect the needs and motivations of different user groups helps to provide a common understanding of the target audience to the entire design team.
+Developing user personas that reflect the needs and motivations of different user groups helps to provide a common understanding of the target audience to the entire design team.
 The practice of developing user personas also encourages empathy, as putting a face to a user helps the team with understanding motivations and frustrations, while creating a common language with the stakeholders about their user base.

-C. Evaluation and Analysis
+3. Evaluation and Analysis

 Once data collection has been completed, it’s time to begin evaluating your results.
 It is best to first examine your data from a high-level overview to identify any noticeable patterns or trends.
 Do most website exits happen on a single page?
 Does moderated testing reveal a frustration shared with multiple users?
 Do heat maps reflect misdirection in design layout?

-Once patterns and trends have been identified they can be organized into categories like areas of confusion, low engagement, exit pages, etc. Categorizing findings helps to identify common themes that come across your user’s experiences.
-Visualizing which areas of a product or service have larger negative impacts on UX can help prioritize your findings and guide stakeholders on which areas they need to focus on first.
+Once patterns and trends have been identified they can be organized into categories like areas of confusion, low engagement, exit pages, etc. Categorizing results helps identify common themes that come across your user’s experiences.

-D. Recommendations and Action Plan
+4. Recommendations and Action Plan

 With recommendations in hand, next steps for developing an action plan are to assign responsibilities and establish a timeline for implementation.
 Prioritized recommendations should be pushed towards the front of the timeline and need to be allocated the proper amount of resources such as budget, personnel, and tools.

-Now that an action plan has been developed and implemented, progress must be monitored to ensure that implementation is going as planned and that no section of action items is under-resourced or struggling to maintain the current timeline for completion.
 Once a milestone has been reached during implementation, it’s time to evaluate the impact of the new design element.
 If an element is working as expected, the timeline and next action items can be maintained.
 If not, then some adjustment to the implementation plan needs to be made to account for the hiccup.

 UX Audit Checklist: Key Elements to Include